-G. Promote efficient system management and operations
+G. Promote efficient system management and operations to support the use of data in transportation planning

 The Rapid City Metropolitan Planning Organization approved the ITS Master Plan for Integration Strategies in November 2003.
 The Rapid City Area Metropolitan Planning Organization will continue to use ITS measures as a means of enhancing the efficiency of existing transportation system and operations.